samhiatt/mlnd_capstone_project/capstone_report.md

 The project [DeepSqueak](https://github.com/DrCoffey/DeepSqueak) at the University of Washington in Seattle takes a deep learning approach for classifying recordings of ultrasonic vocalizations of rodents.
 Their publication in Nature, [DeepSqueak: a deep learning-based system for detection and analysis of ultrasonic vocalizations](https://www.nature.com/articles/s41386-018-0303-6), uses this classifier to prove correlations between specific behaviors and types of vocalizations.

 Here we apply we take a similar approach to attempt to predict bird species from digital audio recordings of their vocalizations.
-We use crowd-sourced Creative Commons audio recordings of 91 different species common in California and Nevada, USA.
-The dataset [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa) was curated for this purpose.
-It should be noted that is it just a small subset of the available data.
-Many more samples of each species exist and could be used to improve the accuracy for any particular species of interest.
-However this effort will focus on creating a pipeline for training a species predictor and will leave for future work the process of refinement with further data augmentation.
+Using [a crowd-sourced Creative Commons database of audio recordings](https://www.xeno-canto.org/) from around the world, the [Xeno-Canto Avian Vocalizations CA/NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa) dataset was curated to jumpstart exploration into this space.
+This dataset includes 30 audio samples for each of 91 different avian species common in California and Nevada, USA.

 ### Problem Statement
 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section: